RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

+Last locked: 2026-08-15 (rev 15 — **hex notation is lowercase**, recorded below under names and values; applied across the five desktop apps on 2026-08-15 and already true in `brand.py`.
-Last locked: 2026-08-14 (rev 14 — the hero dot's fill grew to 10px and the ring thinned to 0.75px on **both surfaces in one pass**, dropping the boundary from 10.15:1 to 6.09:1 on the site and 10.68:1 to 6.27:1 on `rnv-live`.
+**The ring's boundary figures drop to one decimal** and carry their display condition: the two-decimal forms claimed a precision the estimate does not have, and the two files that held them disagreed — this doc said 6.09/6.27, `brand.py` said 6.12/6.33, on the same blend. rev 14 — the hero dot's fill grew to 10px and the ring thinned to 0.75px on **both surfaces in one pass**, dropping the boundary from ~10.2:1 to **~6.1:1** on the site and ~10.7:1 to **~6.3:1** on `rnv-live`, both at 1x.
 Aligning rather than diverging was the call: ring sameness is the stated justification for a sub-floor fill, and a tracked mismatch becomes intentional by age.
 Carried as a `[confirm/fill]`, since the value is unverified below 3x.
 Also records a defect: the hero dot had been an ellipse at every viewport width, squeezed by flex,